 Okay, I could have titled this oatmeal recipe “The Cakiest Oatmeal of All Time”, but honestly, doesn’t Pancake Batter Oatmeal have a better ring to it?
 If I’m going to be totally real, this hack transforms your soppy bowl of oatmeal into a legitimate cake.
 No microwave or oven necessary.
 While you garnish everything, the entire composition–especially the top–will harden and solidify to become a pancake “cake”, if that makes any sense.
 It’s magic in the kitchen!

-RECIPE (serves 1, but I like the double the recipe)
+RECIPE (serves 1, but I like to double the recipe)

 - 1/2 cup of rolled oats